-Larry has a strong educational and work background that will help him fulfill his responsibilities as the RDCK Area C Director.
+Larry has a strong educational and work background that has benefited him in his role as the RDCK Area C Director.
 He has degrees in Business Administration and Emergency Medicine Management and diplomas in Financial Administration and Conflict Resolution.
 After working 32 years with the B.C.
-Ambulance service, 18 of those as a Senior Administrator, he retired and relocated to West Creston with his wife Susan.
+Ambulance service, 18 of those as a senior manager, he retired and relocated to West Creston with his wife Susan.

-Larry is determined to contribute to the community that he and his wife have come to love and now sits as a Director on the Creston Airport Authority whose mandate is to ensure that medical air evacuations originate and terminate from the Creston and Area Hospital.
+Larry demonstrates an ongoing and passionate dedication to the community he represents.
+He serves as an advisor for the East Kootenay, Central Kootenay and Boundary districts on pre-hospital care and medical evacuations.
 He also volunteers his time speaking to Prince Charles Senior Secondary High School students and College of the Rockies nursing students about the dangers of alcohol and drug consumption and addiction.